Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Experimental setup

 \section{Experimental setup}

-Our analysis centers on abstract visual reasoning using bongard-style tasks, which require a model to infer a rule from positive and negative examples to classify a query image.
-A representative example of this task structure is shown in Figure~\ref{fig:reasoning_task_grid}.
+Our analysis centers on abstract visual reasoning using Bongard-style tasks, which require a model to infer a rule from positive and negative examples to classify a query image (Figure~\ref{fig:reasoning_task_grid}).

-\textbf{Datasets.} We conduct experiments on two such datasets: Bongard OpenWorld~\citep{wu2024bongardopenworld} and Bongard Human-Object-Interaction (HOI)~\citep{jiang2022bongardhoi}.
-The OpenWorld dataset was divided into train (500), validation (100), and test (500) sample splits, ensuring distinct semantic components across them.
-For HOI, we utilized its original splits, where 4000 balanced samples across concepts were chosen from train split.
-Its validation ($4 \cdot 100$) and test sets ($4 \cdot 200$) balanced samples, which are categorized by concept novelty: seen/unseen object/action.
-Each sample consisted of 6 positive images, 6 negative images and 1 query image.
+\textbf{Datasets.} We use two Bongard-style datasets: Bongard OpenWorld~\citep{wu2024bongardopenworld}, split into train (500), validation (100), and test (500) samples with distinct semantic components across splits; and Bongard HOI~\citep{jiang2022bongardhoi}.
+For HOI, we use its original splits, with a 4000-sample balanced training set.
+Its validation ($4 \cdot 100$) and test ($4 \cdot 200$) sets are categorized by concept novelty (seen/unseen object/action).
+Each sample contains 6 positive, 6 negative, and 1 query image.
+For cross-domain generalization, we also evaluate on the Winoground benchmark, a text-image retrieval task designed for testing compositional reasoning.